The Law Requires:

 "Compensation" means payment in any form for real or personal property or services of any kind.
 In other words, you disclose:

-- the names and addresses of other (non-employer) businesses and government agencies -- but not individuals -- that compensated you, your spouse or registered domestic partner, or your dependent relatives $2,400 or more during the reporting period.
-(For example, if you sold your pleasure boat to a business, you'd identify the buyer and specify a Dollar Code.
+- The names and addresses of other (non-employer) businesses and government agencies – but not individuals – that compensated you, your spouse or registered domestic partner, or your dependent relatives $2,400 or more during the reporting period.
+(For example, if you sold your pleasure boat to a business, you'd identify the buyer and specify a range of amounts for the payment.
 If an individual purchased your boat, the sale would not be reported.)

-- Your employers (Also show your occupation and the proper Dollar Code for gross compensation received.
-Include deferred compensation earned during the reporting period when selecting the appropriate dollar code.)
+- Your employers (Also show your occupation and the proper range of amounts for gross compensation received.
+Include deferred compensation earned during the reporting period when selecting the appropriate range.)
 Stock options received as part of a compensation package should also be reported using the value when granted or describing the number of shares optioned.

 - Employers who paid your spouse or registered domestic partner or dependents $2,400 or more during the reporting period.
-Show names and addresses of employers, occupations and appropriate Dollar Codes.
+Show names and addresses of employers, occupations and appropriate range of amounts.
 If the employer was an individual - meaning not a commercial or government entity - no reporting of compensation received from that employer is needed.)

 - Other business or government sources from which you or your family received $2,400 or more during the reporting period.
 For instance, you'd report the following income and identify the source if you or a family member received $2,400 or more from:

-- sales commissions (Show the identity of each business and government entity whose purchases generated a commission of $2,400 or more in the aggregate during the reporting period as well as the identity of the business that actually paid the commissions, usually your employer or that of a family member; attach a list of these sources of income to your F-1 form if the space provided in Part 1 is insufficient.)
+- Sales commissions (Show the identity of each business and government entity whose purchases generated a commission of $2,400 or more in the aggregate during the reporting period as well as the identity of the business that actually paid the commissions, usually your employer or that of a family member.

 Note: If you or a family member sold real estate during the reporting period, you need not include the purchaser's name as a source of income because you will disclose this information in the Real Estate section below.
-However, if the sale took place before the reporting period, the property was bought by a business or government agency, and you or a family member realized $2,400 or more during the reporting period from this earlier sale, the purchaser should be listed as a source of income in Part 1 of this report.
+However, if the sale took place before the reporting period, the property was bought by a business or government agency, and you or a family member realized $2,400 or more during the reporting period from this earlier sale, the purchaser should be listed as a source of income under Uncommon Income Sources.